noahehall/theBookOfNoah/0current/aws/0networking.md

   - Missing Authentication Token error: basically means your hitting the wrong endpoint, or using the wrong METHOD
 - lambda proxy integration: tells api gateway not to mangle the request details, but to pass the details on to the lambda function (very useful for POST method)
   - it will be available in `event.body`
-- runtime: the runtime env of the lambda fn, e.g. the nodejs runtime gives you access to all the nodejs builtin modules to import at the top of your lambda fn
-- CORS issues:
-  - make sure you add the `Access-Control-Allow-Origin` header in the response JSON you return from your lambda fn

 ### api gateway considerations